DerekXCX/tweening.py/README.md

 # tweening
 Tweening module for python with support for different easing styles.
 Second project I've made, as always, please let me know about any improvements I can made or bad practices present in the source code.
+Tweens object attributes.

 # TO-DO:
 - Implement more easing styles